ski-climb/happy_trails/README.md

   1. `cd happy_trails`
   1. `bundle` to install the gems you need
   1. `rake db:create` to create your PostgreSQL database
+  1. `rake db:schema:load` to load the database schema
   1. `rake db:seed` to import stock data

 ### Test suite